 When is the deadline for adding a class?

-- The 1st Friday of the term is the last day of a term in which students may self-add a course via Buckeye Link.
+- The 1st Friday of the term is the last day of a term in which students may self-enroll in a course via Buckeyelink.

-- During the 2nd week of classes, students will need to obtain permission from the instructor of the course to enroll and then return a signed Course Enrollment Permission form to an advisor.
-Course Enrollment Permission forms can be found on the CEG website under Curriculum and Forms
+- During the 2nd week of classes, students will need to obtain permission from the instructor of the course to enroll and then return a signed Course Enrollment Permission form to an advisor to add the class.
+Course Enrollment Permission forms can be found here: https://advising.engineering.osu.edu/current-osu-students/forms-and-petitions.

 - After the 2nd Friday students will need to petition to add a course.

 The form must be filled out completely or it will not be processed.
-The form can be found under Curriculum & Forms section of the CEG website.
-With the exception of the Math Department and Chemistry Department, most completed forms may be submitted to the Undergraduate Academic Advisor and the class will be added.
-To add a math or chemistry class, please see the Math Department’s website or Chemistry Department's website for details.
+Except for a few departments, most completed forms may be submitted to the Undergraduate Academic Advisor and the class will be added.

 How can I drop a class?